odulapalli1414/Walmart-Data-Analysis/README.md

 # questions that are answered
-Business Questions To Answer
+## Business Questions To Answer
-Generic Question
+## Generic Question

-How many unique cities does the data have?
+1. How many unique cities does the data have?
-In which city is each branch?
+2. In which city is each branch located?
-Product
+3. How many unique product lines does the data have?
-How many unique product lines does the data have?
+4. What is the most common payment method?
-What is the most common payment method?
+5. What is the most selling product line?
-What is the most selling product line?
+6. What is the total revenue by month?
-What is the total revenue by month?
+7. What month had the largest COGS?
-What month had the largest COGS?
+8. What product line had the largest revenue?
-What product line had the largest revenue?
+9. What is the city with the largest revenue?
-What is the city with the largest revenue?
+10. What product line had the largest VAT?
-What product line had the largest VAT?
+11. Fetch each product line and add a column to those product lines showing "Good" or "Bad" based on whether it has greater than average sales.
-Fetch each product line and add a column to those product line showing "Good", "Bad".
-Good if its greater than average sales Which branch sold more products than average product sold?
+12. Which branch sold more products than the average number of products sold?
-What is the most common product line by gender?
+13. What is the most common product line by gender?
-What is the average rating of each product line?
+14. What is the average rating of each product line?

 Sales
 Number of sales made in each time of the day per weekday Which of the customer types brings the most revenue?